dakk/lisk-pool/README.md

 ## Configuration
-Fork this repo; edit liskpool.py and modify the first lines with your settings:
+Fork this repo; edit config.json and modify the first lines with your settings:

-- PUBKEY: your delegate pubkey
+- pubkey: your delegate pubkey
-- PERCENTAGE: percentage to distribute
+- percentage: percentage to distribute
-- SECRET: your secret
+- secret: your secret
-- SECONDSECRET: your second secret or none if disabled
+- secondsecret: your second secret or null if disabled
-- NODE: the lisk node where you get forging info
+- node: the lisk node where you get forging info
-- NODEPAY: the lisk node used for payments
+- nodepay: the lisk node used for payments
-- MINPAYOUT: the minimum amount for a payout
+- minpayout: the minimum amount for a payout
-- COIN: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)
+- coin: the name of the coin (LISK, ARK, SHIFT, RISE, or whatever you want)

 Now edit docs/index.html and customize the webpage.